alexbevi/alexbevi.github.com/source/_posts/2018-05-28-troubleshooting-a-mongodb-performance-issue.markdown

 This slows down the speed at which the secondaries can request data from the primary, which spikes the lag.
 When the secondaries request more data, it would lock up the primary, which in turn affected the primary server’s ability to ingest new content and write it to disk.
 The read/write buffers back up and new write requests are throttled.

-**Note** &mdash; As of MongoDb 4.0, [non-blocking secondary reads](https://www.mongodb.com/blog/post/mongodb-40-release-candidate-0-has-landed) have been added to address these types of latency issues.
+**Note** &mdash; As of MongoDB 4.0, [non-blocking secondary reads](https://www.mongodb.com/blog/post/mongodb-40-release-candidate-0-has-landed) have been added to address these types of latency issues.

 This type of cascading failure was almost exclusively seen when a large batch process was being run in the morning directly on the primary mongod instance in the mornings..